FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/build_chain.md

 ### **'I'Expansion node monitoring options [**Optional**]**

 Optional parameter.
-When the blockchain scaling node needs to be monitored, use the-i 'option to specify expansion node monitoring, parameter format is' ip1:nodeNum1 ', scale out the monitoring of the second node on the machine with IP address' 192.168.0.1 ', the' l 'option example is as follows:' 192.168.0.1:2`。
+When the blockchain expansion node needs to be monitored, the '-i' option is used to specify the expansion node monitoring.
+The parameter format is' ip1 ':nodeNum1 ', scale out the monitoring of the second node on the machine with IP address' 192.168.0.1 ', the' l 'option example is as follows:' 192.168.0.1:2`。

 ### **'M 'Node Monitoring Profile Options [**Optional**]**

 Optional parameter.
-When the blockchain expansion node needs to be monitored, you can use the-M 'option to specify the relative path of the prometheus configuration file in the nodes directory。
+When the blockchain scaling node needs to be monitored, you can use the '-M' option to specify the relative path of the prometheus configuration file in the nodes directory。

 ### **'z 'Generate node directory package [**Optional**]**

-Optional parameter to generate the corresponding compressed package while generating the node directory, which is convenient to copy during multi-machine deployment.。
+Optional parameter to generate the corresponding compressed package while generating the node directory, which is convenient to copy during multi-machine deployment。

 ### **'h 'option [**Optional**]**